-No medication or medical procedures (prescription or over the counter) shall be administered without a written, signed Authorization form from the child's guardian/parent and prescription from a physician or health care professional.
+No medication or medical procedures (prescription or over the counter) shall be administered without a written, signed authorization form from the child's guardian/parent and prescription from a physician or health care professional.

-- 1. HS/EHSFCC Providers may administer medication to children if the following conditions are met: The medication or dosage schedule cannot be adjusted to exclude hours the child is in the HS/EHSFCC home. - 2.
-A child has a chronic medical problem, which may require urgent administration of a medication. - 3.
-A child is recovering from an illness and is well enough to attend the HS/EHSFCC Program, but still requires medication (except in cases of fever). - 4.
+- HS/EHSFCC providers or center-based teachers may administer medication to children if the following conditions are met: The medication or dosage schedule cannot be adjusted to exclude hours the child is in the HS/EHSFCC home or childcare center. - 2.
+A child has a chronic medical problem, which may require urgent administration of medication. - A child is recovering from an illness and is well enough to attend the HS/EHSFCC or center-based program, but still requires medication (except in cases of fever). - 4.
 The medication is prescribed and written instructions from the child's physician accompany the medication.
 (The label is sufficient). - 5.
 The medicine is brought in its original container, the label is legible, and it is current. - 6.
 The legal guardian must complete an Authorization for Administering Medication form.
 This form shall be valid for no more than 7 days (5 business days) unless accompanied by a written physician's statement.
 Based on this regulation, the parent's authorization form alone is good for 7 days.
 No time frame specific if there is a written physician statement.

-If over the counter medicine is given to a child before he/she enters the Provider's home, the provider must be notified by the parent the medication given, time the medicine is given, and any known reactions from the medicine given.
-You must inform this information to the Provider at the time you sign the child into the Provider's home on a confidentiality form.
-The information will be confidential between the Provider and the parent.
+If over the counter medicine is given to a child before he/she enters the Provider's home or center-based classroom, the provider or teacher must be notified by the parent of the medication given, time the medicine is given, and any known reactions from the medicine given.
+You must provide this information to the provider or teacher at the time you sign the child into the Provider's home or center-based classroom on a confidentiality form.
+The information will be confidential between the provider or teacher, and the parent.